cwaldbieser/txwerewolves/docs/installation.rst

     $ git clone https://github.com/cwaldbieser/txwerewolves.git
     $ cd txwerewolves
-    $ mkvirtualenv wolfenv
+    $ pipenv install

-    (wolfenv)$ pip install -r requirements.txt
+The last command uses `pipenv` to install the dependencies in :file:`Pipfile.lock`.

-The last command may fail if certain operating system dependencies are not satisfied.
+This command can fail if operating system dependencies are not satisfied.
 Satisfying those dependencies isn't covered here.

 -------------------------